The first thing you need to know about me is that my son is everything. I’m a single Dad of a 12-year old and he’s my reason for everything.

 In between, I've done standup and owned and operated Christina's Comedy Zone at Dover Downs Hotel and Casino for 3 years.
 We even won Best Comedy Club in Delaware Today Magazine one year.
 I also did a year of improv in the Baltimore troupe of ComedySportz.

 Since 2011, I’ve lived in here Richmond, Virginia.
-My ex-wife took a position at VCUHealth, and we all moved.
 I’ve loved this city since the day I moved.

 I’m an avid sports fan, and still hang in there with the Baltimore Orioles (dear lord) and Ravens.
-I'm a fan of Richmond Flying Squirrels baseball, VCU basketball, and UR football and baseball.
+I'm a fan of Richmond Flying Squirrels baseball, VCU basketball, and UR football.
 My son and I love to play golf together, and I love watching him play basketball.
+I love watching him play.

 If there’s anything else you want to know, just ask.
 I look forward to chatting and seeing if we’re a good fit to work together.